Milton Farmers Market

 The Milton Farmers Market

-We are excited to launch the 2024 season on the farmers market!
-Visit back for more details.
+We are excited to launch the 2025 season on the farmers market!
+Opening day in June 19th 1-6 pm

 We would love your feedback - fill out our Farmers Market Survey